-Final maps were chosen, in consultation with the client, to represent the collected data, are listed in Section 5.3.
+Final maps were chosen, in consultation with the client, to represent all collected data, are listed in Section 5.3.

-Sample maps of the related, Magnetic and Total Phase Rotated are included in this report and presented in Appendix C.
+Sample maps of the related 3D view, Magnetic and Total Divergence are included in this report and presented in Appendix C.

-5.3 Digital Data
+Digital Data

-- Two copies of the data and maps on 1 DVD was prepared to accompany the report.
+- Two copies of the data and maps on a DVD were prepared to accompany the report.
 Each DVD contains a digital file of the line data in GDB Geosoft Montaj. - DVD structure.